 I have an epub library which I manage on my Linux laptop with calibre - E-book management.
 I don't have a ton of them.
 I have been trying to standardize my library as epub-only, but obviously that won't work with a Kindle.

 Amazon DOES now support sending an epub to Kindle via email, or (I think) the desktop "Send to Kindle" app.
-That app isn't available for Linux, and I'd prefer to use a data cable to connect my Kindle to my laptop anyway.
+The Kindle then does an onboard conversion to a compatible format.
+The "Send to Kindle" app isn't available for Linux, and I'd prefer to use a data cable to connect my Kindle to my laptop anyway.
 So I need to use Calibre to convert my books to a kindle-compatible format.

 There are three formats that Kindle can use: mobi, azw3, and kfx.
 Others will be able to give more detail about these, but here is how it stands from my point of view: